hhu-stups/b-language-extension/README.md

 # b-language-extension README

 Compiler support for B via ProB.
-You don't need your own version of proB.
+You don't need your own version of ProB.
 This plugin comes with one packed.
-You can however provide a proB version on your own, but be cautious; This can lead to unexpected and untested behavior.
+You can, however, provide your own ProB command-line version (aka probcli), but be cautious; this can lead to unexpected and untested behavior.

-In order to change prob_cli versions you need to make the change in the settings and restart the extension (open and close vscode).
+In order to change the probcli version you need to make the change in the settings and restart the extension (open and close vscode).

 ## Features